ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

-Note that the contract methods do not need to have the same function signatures as the precompile.
-This contract is simply a wrapper.
+Please note that this contract is simply a wrapper and is calling the precompile functions.

 ### Step 7: Add Precompile Solidity Tests